bswebdk/arduino/README.md

 Miscellaneous project for the Arduino.
 Licensing is defined in the individual files.

 ### [Smiley Game](smiley_game)
-A small reaction test style game which uses a LCD display, a button and a buzzer.
+A small reaction test style game which uses a LCD display, a button and a buzzer, see a [video of the game on youtube!](https://youtu.be/bFuBAOFQzuE)